j2store/userguide/inventory.md

 * Hold stock for (in minutes) before cancelling

     If the previous option is set to yes, this option will be enabled for entering the allowed time for order confirmation, else, it will stay disabled.

+* Stock Display Format

+    This option is used to display the available stock.
+There are three formats available for the view.
+    1. Always Show Stock E.g., 12 in stock.
+    2. Show only when stock reaches low stock threshold. e.g., only 2 left in stock.
+    3. Never show stock.